 Beat the Lottery and Gain The Key to a Larger Kingdom!

-And, what if the majority of the iceberg isn’t made up of lone wolves but, perhaps a seedier mix with everything from organized crime to betting syndicates?
-The Wired article was published in January of 2011 – and at that point in time, although there was some evidence that the scratch ticket lotteries in some states may have been gamed there wasn’t any audited evidence available (although the Whitey Bulger reference was a nice touch).
+Wired published that article in January of 2011.
+At that point in time, although there was some evidence that some states had exploitable scratch ticket lotteries audited evidence wasn’t available (although the Whitey Bulger reference was a nice touch).

 Massachusetts and WinFall’s Not-Surprise Windfalls

 WinFall was a game in Massachusetts which started in 2004.
 It had an interesting structure: it was a single state lottery system where a player would pick 6 numbers between 1 and 46 for twice a week shots at a prize.

 This particular lottery was designed to pay out 60 cents of every incoming dollar in prizes, but it also had an innovative twist – it had a memory, and therein lied the problem.

 There was one feature which made WinFall stand out from a normal lottery.
 The odds of matching 6/6 numbers 1-46 is 1 in 9,366,819.
 However, WinFall had a prize cap, which kicked in at $2,000,000.

 When the prize built to that amount and there was no winner, the lottery would “roll down” the prize amongst the lower tier winners:

 - 26% to all those holding 5/6 numbers.

 - 47% for all those holding 4/6 numbers .